-In keeping with the mission and values of the East Texas Baptist University, the Master of Arts in Counseling program at ETBU integrates Christian faith and academic rigor to prepare graduates for the challenges of a professional role in clinical mental health counseling.
-The program will provide a variety of academic and practical experiences from which graduates will gain knowledge and skill in theory, assessment, intervention and treatment methods as well as personal and professional growth.
-Upon graduation, graduates will be prepared to complete the National Counselor Examination and initiate the process of becoming a licensed professional counselor.
+In keeping with the mission and values of East Texas Baptist University, the Master of Arts in Clinical Mental Health Counseling program at ETBU integrates Christian faith and academic rigor to prepare graduates for the challenges of a professional role in clinical mental health counseling.
+The program will provide a variety of academic and practical experiences from which graduates will gain knowledge and skill in counseling theory and techniques, assessment, lifespan, career, research, sociocultural, and ethics as well as experience personal and professional growth.
+Upon graduation, graduates will be prepared to take the National Counselor Examination and initiate the process of becoming a licensed professional counselor.

-For the Master of Arts in Counseling, students will complete a total of 60 graduate credit hours with a grade of "C" or higher and maintain at least a 2.75 grade point average.
+For the Master of Arts in Clinical Mental Health Counseling program, students will complete a total of 60 graduate credit hours, maintain at least a 2.75 grade point average, and pass the Counselor Preparation Comprehensive Examination (CPCE) exam with a score comparable to the national average.
 Students must complete all requirements for the degree within five years of being granted full admission.

 - Students who fail to achieve full admission after the completion of nine graduate hours will be dismissed from the program. - 2.
-Students who fail to maintain at least a 2.75 grade point average will be placed on probation and will have one semester to raise the grade point average.
-Following that semester, failure to regain at least a 2.75 grade point average will result in dismissal from the program. - 3.
-Students who earn a grade of "D" or "F" in any one course may be dismissed from the program based on a recommendation from the Program Director and Dean.
+Students who fail to maintain at least a 2.75 cumulative grade point average will be placed on academic probation and will be required to earn a minimum semester grade point average of 2.75 or above in subsequent semesters until the cumulative grade point deficiency is removed.
+Failure to attain at least a 2.75 semester grade point average may result in dismissal from the program. - Students who earn a grade of "D" or "F" in any one course may be dismissed from the program based on a recommendation from the Program Director and Dean.

-The Master of Arts in Counseling consists of 60 semester hours.
-Students may enter the program during any Fall, Spring, Summer I, or Summer II term.
+The Master of Arts in Clinical Mental Health Counseling consists of 60 semester hours.
+Students may enter the program during any Fall or Spring term.